skrub-data/skrub/doc/modules/column_level_featurizing/feature_engineering_numerical.rst

 Locale-dependent decimal separators can be handled by specifying the ``decimal`` and ``thousand`` parameter.
-Here we use comma as decimal separator, and a spaces as thousands separators:
+Here we use comma as decimal separator, and a space as thousands separators:

 >>> s = pd.Series(["4 567,89", "12 567,89"], name="x")
 >>> ToFloat(decimal=",", thousand=" ").fit_transform(s)